Diseases & Conditions : High-Risk Pregnancy

 What is the nervous system?

-The nervous system is a complex, sophisticated system that regulates and coordinates body activities.
-It is made up of two major divisions:
+The nervous system is a complex system that regulates and coordinates body activities.
+It is made up of 2 major divisions:

-In addition to the brain and spinal cord, principal organs of the nervous system include the following:
+In addition to the brain and spinal cord, organs of the nervous system include:

 What are some disorders of the nervous system?

-Vascular disorders - such as stroke, transient ischemic attack (TIA), subarachnoid hemorrhage, subdural hemorrhage and hematoma, and extradural hemorrhage
+Vascular disorders such as stroke, transient ischemic attack (TIA), and bleeding in or around the brain

 What are some neurologic conditions that may be seen in pregnant women?

-Care of pregnant women with neurologic conditions often involves a team of health care providers.
-Women can increase their chances for a healthy pregnancy by getting early prenatal care and working with their health care providers in the management of their disease.
+Care of pregnant women with neurologic conditions often involves a team of healthcare providers.
+Women can increase their chances for a healthy pregnancy by getting early and regular prenatal care and working with their healthcare providers in the management of their disease.